KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-14-R0-Pwnage-Linux-level2.markdown

 > Is an ELF 32-bit LSB exec

-> Is compile form Intel X86
+> Is compile for Intel X86 processors

 `# checksec level2`